zersiax/zersiax.github.io/session2.md

 ## Miscellaneous Odds and Ends

 * Discord: As of this week, the course has a Discord server.
 Have a look at the Discord page, reachable from the main page, to learn more.
 * Inaccessible link texts: A few of you have noticed my sneakily inserted inaccessible link texts like "Here" or "this link".
-They are there for a reason; it's a practice we unfortunately come across quite a bit more often than we should in documentation on all sorts of topics, so it's good to get into the habit of learning the surrounding sentence where these are concerned.
-I don't like it any more han anybody else, but this is a sandbox where we can teach ourselves these habits to lower the threshold for using mainstream resources with as little friction as we can.
+They are there for a reason; it's a practice we unfortunately come across quite a bit more often than we should in documentation on all sorts of topics, so it's good to get into the habit of reading the surrounding sentence where these are concerned.
+I don't like it any more than anybody else, but this is a sandbox where we can teach ourselves these habits to lower the threshold for using mainstream resources with as little friction as we can.
 * Structure of the class: I consider the sessions an introduction, the notes a way to learn more, and the assignments as well as your own questions and research the way to cement what you've learned.
 In that sense, it's actually pretty similar to a college course.
 Just ...without the deadlines, grouchy teachers and missing accessible materials, that is.
 Having said that, no question is a stupid question and every skill level is meant to succeed here.
 So please make yourself be heard if you get stuck, that's what we are here for.